saltyorg/docs/docs/sandbox/apps/pyload.md

 <!-- BEGIN SALTBOX MANAGED OVERVIEW SECTION -->
 <!-- This section is managed by sb-docs - DO NOT EDIT MANUALLY -->
-# linuxserver/pyload-ng
+# pyload-ng

 ## Overview

-[linuxserver/pyload-ng](https://pyload.net) is a free and open-source download manager written in Python, designed to be lightweight, easily extensible, and fully manageable via a web interface.
+[pyload-ng](https://pyload.net) is a free and open-source download manager written in Python, designed to be lightweight, easily extensible, and fully manageable via a web interface.

 <div class="grid grid--buttons" markdown data-search-exclude>